 You can estimate an average lifespan for your dog (even if she's a mixed breed) by looking at her adult weight.
 In general, dogs under 20 pounds have an average lifespan of 11 years while dogs weighing more than 90 pounds typically live for only 8 years.
 Medium and large dogs will typically fall in the middle, averaging around 11 years.

-Once a dog reaches his or her life expectancy, they are officially geriatric and will stay in that stage until their death.
+Once a dog reaches his or her life expectancy, they are officially geriatric.

 Old age will make most dogs slow down.
 They'll have less energy and be more prone to ailments like arthritis, hearing and vision loss and diabetes.
-In some cases, cognitive decline will also play a role.
+In some cases, cognitive decline will also play a role in undesirable behavior.

-If your older dog suffers from canine cognitive dysfunction, he or she will likely display other behavior changes, including increased irritability, forgetfulness, lack of interest in activities that used to be enjoyed, sleep pattern changes and increased anxiety.
-It's important to have regular check ups with your vet at every life stage, but especially when your dog becomes a senior.
-Your vet can help identify the source of any behavior changes and work with you on a plan to keep your dog healthy and comfortable for as long as possible.
+If your older canine family members suffer from CCD, he or she will likely display other behavior changes, including increased irritability, forgetfulness, lack of interest in activities that used to be enjoyed, sleep pattern changes and increased anxiety.
+It's important for dog owners to have regular check ups with your vet at every life stage, but especially when your dog becomes a senior and starts to have health issues.
+Your vet or a veterinary behaviorist can perform a physical examination to help identify the source of any personality changes and rule out a medical condition.
+They can work with you on a plan to keep your dog healthy and comfortable for as long as possible.